Energy Storage System Emergencies

-If an energy storage system (battery) is burning, immediately contact LG&E, KU or ODP, and wait for their personnel to arrive.
+If a BESS is burning, immediately contact LG&E, KU or ODP, and wait for their personnel to arrive.

 - Protect exposures outside of the immediate hazard area, such as trees and buildings, to prevent fire from spreading.